Andreaux/Nextcloud-Docker-Compose-Traefik/README.md

 # Nextcloud docker-compose template with MariaDB and Cron jobs with traefik labels

-This is my Nextcloud docker-compose (almost) "all-in-one" template.
+This is my Nextcloud Docker-Compose (almost) "all-in-one" template.

 The stack features separate containers for:
-- mariadb
+- mariadb (mariadb:latest)
-- nextcloud
+- nextcloud (nextcloud:latest)
-- nextcloud cron jobs
+- nextcloud cron jobs (rcdailey/nextcloud-cronjob:latest)

 The stack also includes minimal healthcheck for mariadb to make sure the DB is available before the other containers are started.